James Fadiman: Transpersonal psychology and personality theory

 Fadiman and Robert Frager cofounded the Institute of Transpersonal Psychology (now known as Sofia University) in 1975.
 He was a lecturer in psychedelic studies there.

 Fadiman was a president of the Association for Transpersonal Psychology.
 He was also a director at the Institute of Noetic Sciences from 1975 to 1977.

 In 1976, Fadiman and Frager published a textbook on personality theory, Personality and Personal Growth, which was one of the first to incorporate Eastern theories of personality alongside Western approaches and the first of its kind to include chapters on women.
 Personality and Personal Growth has been republished in seven editions as of 2012.

 Personal life

-Fadiman is married to documentary filmmaker Dorothy Fadiman and is the father of Florida Atlantic University professor Maria Fadiman.
+Fadiman is married to documentary filmmaker Dorothy Fadiman and is the father of arts educator Renee Fadiman and Florida Atlantic University professor Maria Fadiman.
 His uncle was Clifton Fadiman, and he is a cousin of Anne Fadiman.

-Fadiman has a chapter giving advice in Tim Ferriss's book Tools of Titans.
+His brother, Jeffrey A. Fadiman, is a professor of international marketing at San José State University and a language and area specialist of Eastern and Southern Africa, with published work on the Meru tribe of Mount Kenya.

+Fadiman is the first cousin once removed of child prodigy William James Sidis.
+Sidis was the son of Sarah Sidis (née Mandelbaum), who was the sister of Fadiman's paternal grandmother, Grace Fadiman (née Mandelbaum).

+He was also featured in the first episode of the 2022 Netflix documentary series How to Change Your Mind.